About Age-Friendly Saskatoon Initiative

 Experience Transit: Partnership with Saskatoon Transit

-Saskatoon Transit explores new ways in which to promote sustainable alternatives to car use and to support friendly forms of transportation such as walking, cycling, ride sharing, and public transit.
-People new to transit may have challenges they consider a change in their mode of transportation.
-Experience Transit is a first step – positive experience that will help overcome these initial challenges of travelling on transit.
+Experience Transit is a first step – a positive experience to overcome these initial challenges of travelling on transit.
 The Saskatoon Council on Aging works with Saskatoon Transit to assist older adults to use the transit system with the Bus Buddy Program.

 Aboriginal Engagement in an Age-friendly Saskatoon: Reaching Out to the Aboriginal Community is part of the Age-friendly project.

-The Saskatoon Council on Aging (SCOA) worked with Aboriginal Seniors and Elders to add their voices to the conversation about an age-friendly Saskatoon where everyone ages well.
-The Saskatoon Council on Aging met with aboriginal seniors and elders in the community to:
+The Saskatoon Council on Aging (SCOA) worked with Aboriginal Seniors and Elders to add their voices to the conversation about an age-friendly Saskatoon.

 - Hear directly from older aboriginal people about their experiences of growing older